-We have performed the procedures enumerated below, which were agreed to by East Feliciana Parish Assessor's office and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures - Year 3 (SAUPs) for the fiscal period January 1, 2019 through December 31, 2019.
-The Entity's management is responsible for those C/C areas identified in the SAUPs.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2022 through December 31, 2022.
+East Feliciana Parish Assessor's management is responsible for those C/C areas identified in the SAUPs.